kho/paralign/README.md

 WORKDIR=hdfs://YOUR_WORK_DIR INPUT=CORPUS_NAME.bz2 ITERS=N pa-hadoop.bash
 ```

 - `WORKDIR` is where you want to put your intermediate data, consider putting them under a temporary directory since most of the data will be useless after a successful run.
-It must be a full path coded as a URI.
+It must be a full path coded in URI.
-- `INPUT` is what you have just put onto HDFS in last step.
+- `INPUT` is what you have just put onto HDFS in the last step.
-- `ITERS` is the number of EM iterations, if you don't specify the number, it defaults to 5, which is usually enough.
+- `ITERS` is the number of EM iterations.
+If you don't specify the number, it defaults to 5, which is usually enough.

 Next, run the following to align with English as the source side,
 ```